Taxation of international executives

 Under the foreign tax credit method, foreign tax paid may be claimed as a tax credit in Portugal up to the limit of the Portuguese tax that would be due over that foreign income.

-Sample tax calculation7 assumes a married taxpayer resident in Portugal with two children whose three-year assignment begins 1 January 2013 and ends 31 December 2015.
+Sample tax calculation7 assumes a married taxpayer resident in Portugal with two children whose three-year assignment begins 1 January 2013 and ends 31 December 2016.
 The taxpayer’s base salary is USD100,000 and the calculation covers three years.
+For 2018 we considered the above information – married taxpayer with two children, aged of 3yeard old

 |Earned income subject to income tax|